nojhan/lp-solid/README.md

 Each element of the table is a label, followed by a colon and a field.
 The field can be either a boolean flag ("◌"=false, "●"=true), or a fixed-size entry (between squared brackets).

-Entries can show numbers (always right-aligned), texts or be filled by a "/" character.
+Entries can show numbers (always left-aligned), texts or be filled by a "/" character.
 This last state indicates that the configuration is explicitely asking for the field to not be displayed (i.e. the `LP_ENABLE_*` variable is set to 0).